 - Ultimate: Blade Storm (X) - Wield several throwing knives that deal moderate damage and kill on headshots.
 Getting a kill replenishes your daggers and you can choose to throw them one at a time or throw all remaining daggers in a short-ranged burst.

-What can Sage do?: Sage’s abilities seem to be split between defensive and support roles.
+How to play Sage in Valorant: Sage’s abilities seem to be split between defensive and support roles.
 She features healing bubbles that can heal up wounded allies when cast.
 She can also cast an area-of-effect field over the ground of nearby spots.
 Any enemy that passes through them will take damage.
 Finally, Sage can cast walls to be used to block areas off.
 It doesn’t seem to be a super tall wall, but forcing enemies to climb it will possibly set up opportunities for easy shots, or deter them from entering the area altogether.

 - Slow Orb (Q) - Throws an orb that creates a zone that slows any who pass through it, preventing them from jumping and emitting a distinct noise when they move through it.

 - Barrier Orb (E) - Creates a large, impassable wall.

 - Signature: Healing Orb (C) - Heals you or an ally over several seconds.